 JFrame is the most commonly used top-level container.
 It adds basic functionality such as minimize, maximize, close, title and border to basic frames and windows.
 Some important JFrame methods are: getTitle(), setBounds(x,y,w,h), setLocation(x,y), setMaximumSize(w,h), setMinimumSize(w,h), setPreferredSize(w,h), setResizable(bool), setSize(w,h), setTitle(str) and setVisible(bool). setDefaultCloseOperation(EXIT_ON_CLOSE) enables the close icon.

-Content panes are lower level containers such as JPanel, JInternalFrame, JOptionPane, JLayeredPane, JScrollPane, JSplitPane and JTabbedPane which organize the layout structure when multiple controls are being used.
+Content panes are lower level containers such as JPanel, JInternalFrame, JOptionPane, JLayeredPane, JScrollPane, JSplitPane and JTabbedPane which organize layout structure.
 JInternalFrame is an adorned lower-level frame used with MDI (Multiple Document Interface) to prevent document overlapping.

 JPanel is the most commonly used content pane.
 An instance of the pane is created and then added to a frame.
 The add(widgetName) method allows widgets (ie GUI controls) to be added to the pane. layout managers control the way widgets are added.
 JPanel defaults to FlowLayout.
 Other content panes default to BorderLayout.

 The following is a simple template that creates a JFrame container class using inheritance.
 The created subclass then adds a JPanel.
 This custom class will form the basis of many of our GUI examples.

 Colors are set using awt Color class constants or created (with transparency) using Color(red, green, blue, [alpha]) where the parameters are integer [0 - 255] or float [0.0 - 1.0].
 An alpha level of 255 or 1.0 yields opaque [default].
 For example: skyblue is 135,206,235 (ie. 87CEEB hex).